786Sony/LendingClubCaseStudy/README.md

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->

 ## Conclusions
+- Below factors can be use to predict the chance of defaulting and avoiding Credit Loss:
 - Grades
 - Annual income
 - Pub_rec_bankruptcies